Setting Goals for Your Marketing Plan

 Let's get right to it: Setting goals is one of the most important steps to take when creating an effective marketing plan.

-Without goals, all of your marketing efforts are essentially floating around, with no way to gauge their performance, or how they are helping your organization.
+Without goals, all of your marketing efforts are essentially floating around, with no way to gauge how they are performing or how they are helping your organization.

 Even though most business owners and marketing directors already know the importance of goals, many could use more information on how to set meaningful and realistic goals.
 The key to that?
 Be SMART.

-- Relevant - related to the company's overall business goals and account for current trends in your industry
+- Relevant - related to the company's overall business goals and accounts for current trends in your industry.

-S.M.A.R.T. goals make it easier to set goals, create buy-in, alignment and a clear direction for your marketing or sales efforts.
+SMART goals make it easier to set goals, attract buy-in, and establish alignment and a clear direction for your marketing or sales efforts.

 How do we get started with goals?